zenbitETH/OPcity/node-setup/Op-stack/dashboard-setup.md

 - a running **Prysm** instance (or any other CL node)
 - a running **OP-Geth** instance
 - a running **OP-Node** instance
-- **InfluxDB** installed and set-up.
+- **InfluxDB** installed and set up.
 You can check their download page here (https://www.influxdata.com/downloads/)
-- **Grafana** installed and set-up.
+- **Grafana** installed and set up.
 You can check their download page here (https://grafana.com/grafana/download)
 - (OPTIONAL) **Prometheus** installed and set-up.
 You can check their download page here (https://prometheus.io/download/).
 In this guide, we will show how to run it using a Docker image at https://hub.docker.com/r/prom/prometheus.

 # Enable metrics on the OP-Node